Batch Wavetable Converter

 - If the waveform appears overlapped or truncated on the monitor, adjust this value.

-- Most modern synths (Serum/Vital, etc.) use 2048.
+- Most modern synths (Serum/Vital, etc.) use 2048 sample.
 Older synths or specific waveform libraries may use 128 or 256.

-4. Determining Output Specifications (Target Specifications)
+4. Determining Output Specifications (Target Panel)

 - Output Frame Size: Select the resolution for one cycle after conversion.
-Set to 1024 samples for use with Ableton Wavetable.

 - Original: Retains the same number of frames as the original file (ideal when you don’t want to change the frame count).